 Yarrow is a common plant with very useful properties.
 When applied to a fresh wound, yarrow causes blood to stop flowing and start clotting.
 A dab of dried, powdered yarrow leaf is better than toilet paper for shaving nicks.
 Keep a little in the bathroom and apply with cotton swabs when needed.
 Yarrow has been known to save lives in emergency hunting accidents and other traumatic situations.
 When taken internally, yarrow promotes a healthy circulatory system and is a tonic for the nerves.

-Yarrow grows wild in the North Georgia Mountains.
-It is found in pastures, meadows, and along the roadways.
+Yarrow is found in pastures, meadows, and along the roadways.
 Yarrow plants are downy, aromatic, and produce flat-headed white, beige, or pinkish flowers.
 Yarrow is a perennial that grows from eighteen inches to five foot tall.
 The plant is hardy and prefers well drained soil with full sun.
 Propagate by division.

 * Always discard any herbal product if mold appears.
 Yarrow essential oil should be mixed with carrier oil before coming in contact with skin.
 Do not use yarrow during pregnancy.
 In rare instances, handling yarrow flowers and plants can cause skin rash.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or using any other medicine.